fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 That was even more weird.

 ## You can’t trust Host header
-There is a reason behind this strange behavior.
+After some time I found the reason behind this strange behavior.
 Domains and IP addresses I saw in Sentry or in logs are from HTTP header “Host”.
 And _all_ HTTP headers are set by client.
 In other words you can’t trust HTTP headers.
-Simple reason - anybody can set it to whatever values he/she likes.
+Clients can set header to whatever value they like.
-This is how you can do it in Python with requests library:
+For example this is how you can do it in Python with requests library:

 ```python
 import requests